How to Convert PLY to X?

 - How to Convert OBJ to ASC Point Cloud File (XYZ Format)

-- Properties: Can store RGB colors, normals, texture coordinates, transparency, and user-defined attributes.
+- Rich Metadata: Stores color (RGB), normals, transparency, texture coordinates, and user-defined custom attributes.

-- Animation: Supports skeletal animation with bone hierarchies and skinning weights.
+- Skeletal Animation: Supports bone-based rigging, keyframe animations, and skinning weights.

 ---|---|---|